-While the 5.5" solid rubber wheels may put some comfort-freaks off the Swagger 8, it also features front and rear suspension to mitigate the sensitivity of the solid wheels.
-While 5-inch pneumatic tires would be significantly better, Swagtron have still designed an electric scooter with a moderately comfortable ride.
+While the 5.5" solid rubber wheels may put some comfort freaks off the Swagger 8, it also features front and rear suspension to mitigate the sensitivity of the solid wheels.
+While 5-inch pneumatic tires would be significantly better, Swagtron has still designed an electric scooter with a moderately comfortable ride.

 The 24V 108.8Wh lithium-ion battery provides enough juice for up to 7 miles of riding and has a surprisingly short charge time.
 So now your impatient kids won't have to wait long before getting back on their scooter again.